UnumID/react-web-sdk/README.md

   return (
     <WidgetHostAndController
-      applicationTitle="My Application"
       userInfo={{
-        email: loggedInUser.email, // The user's email is required to enable the email fallback.
+        email: 'mrplow@gmail.com', // The user's email is required to enable the email fallback.
-        phone: loggedInUser.mobilePhoneNumber // The user's mobile phone number is required to enable the sms fallback.
+        phone: 'KL5-5555', // The user's mobile phone number is required to enable the sms fallback.
+        pushToken: {
+          provider: 'FCM', // this is a token for Firebase Cloud Messaging (FCM)
+          value: 'my firebase cloud messaging token' // FCM token from the user's device }
       }}
-      presentationRequest={presentationRequest} // Provide the Web SDK with an already-created PresentationRequest. createInitialPresentationRequest={true} // The Web SDK should immediately create a PresentationRequest on load. createPresentationRequest={createPresentationRequest} // We still need to provide the Web SDK with a createPresentationRequest function so that it can create a new PresentationRequest before the current one expires. deeplinkImgSrc={deeplinkImgSrc}
+      presentationRequest={presentationRequest} // Provide the Web SDK with an already-created PresentationRequest. createInitialPresentationRequest={true} // The Web SDK should immediately create a PresentationRequest on load. createPresentationRequest={createPresentationRequest} // We still need to provide the Web SDK with a createPresentationRequest function so that it can create a new PresentationRequest before the current one expires. goToLogin={goToLogin}
-      sendEmail={sendEmail}
-      sendSms={sendSms}
-      goToLogin={goToLogin}
     />
   );